Qumulo/QumuloCustomConnector/README.md

     \\YOUR_CLUSTER_NAME\SHARE_NAME
    ```
 4. Install Xpdf
-   - To install this binary package, copy everything to an installation directory
+   - To install this binary package, copy everything to the recommended installation directory
    ```powershell
     C:/Program Files/Xpdf
    ```